gogorya/MyStatus/README.md

 # MyStatus

-MyStatus is a web application for monitoring the status of various services.
-It provides a public status page for each service, displaying the uptime and downtime statistics for the last 30 days.
+MyStatus is a web application for monitoring the status of various web services.
+It provides a public status page, a Dashboard to manage your services and status pages.

 ## Features

-- Public status page for each service
+- Public status page
-- Displays uptime and downtime statistics for the last 30 days
+- Multi tenant design
+- Clerk Authentication
+- Dashboard to manage services
 - Dark mode support
 - Responsive design